or

 1. sqb compile --dag generates a static sqlbuild_dag.json artifact with your project’s full graph (nodes, edges, checks)

-2. @sqlbuild_assets() reads the artifact and creates one Dagster AssetSpec per source, seed, model, and function, with dependency edges preserved
+2. @sqlbuild_assets() reads the artifact and creates one Dagster AssetSpec per source, seed, model, function, loader, task, and asset, with dependency edges preserved

 3. SqlBuildCliResource shells out to sqb build, sqb test, sqb scenario test, etc. as subprocesses